 Avoid Student Loan Default Traps

-When I graduated college, I did not know about student loan default.
+When I graduated from college, I did not know about student loan default.
 I did know that I’d have to pay back my student loans.
 The problem?
 I didn’t have a clue how much I owed, nor did I know how to go about paying them back.

 Your Loan Servicer